-In July 2013, the Financial Accounting Standards Board ("FASB") issued new guidance on the presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
+On December 31, 2014, the Company adopted the amended guidance on reporting discontinued operations and disclosures of disposals of components of an entity.
+To qualify as a discontinued operation under the amended guidance, a component or group of components must represent a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
+The amended guidance includes expanded disclosures for discontinued operations and requires comparative balance sheet presentation.
+New disclosures are also required for disposals of individually significant components that do not qualify as discontinued operations.
+The adoption of this amended guidance did not impact the Company's financial position or results of operations.
+On January 1, 2014, the Company adopted the new guidance on presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 The amendments in this guidance state that an unrecognized tax benefit, or a portion thereof, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward.
 An exception to this guidance would be where a net operating loss carryforward or similar tax loss or credit carryforward would not be available under the tax law to settle any additional income taxes that would result from the disallowance of a tax position, or the tax law does not require the entity to use, and the entity does not intend to use, the deferred tax asset for such purpose.
 In such a case, the unrecognized tax benefit should be presented in the financial statements as a liability and should not be combined with deferred tax assets.
-The guidance is effective for interim and annual periods beginning after December 15, 2013.
-The Company will be adopting this presentation as of the effective date and does not expect any net impact to the Company's financial position and results of operations.
+The adoption of this new presentation guidance did not impact the Company's financial position or results of operations.

-In July 2011, the FASB issued amendments to the other expenses guidance to address how health insurers should recognize and classify in their statements of operations fees mandated by the Affordable Care Act.
+On January 1, 2014, the Company adopted the other expenses guidance that addresses how health insurers should recognize and classify in their statements of operations fees mandated by the Affordable Care Act.
 The Affordable Care Act imposes an annual fee on health insurers for each calendar year beginning on or after January 1, 2014.
 The amendments specify that the liability for the fee should be estimated and recorded in full once the entity provides qualifying health insurance in the applicable calendar year in which the fee is payable with a corresponding deferred cost that is amortized to expense ratably over the calendar year during which it is payable.
-The guidance is effective for calendar years beginning after December 31, 2013, when the fee initially becomes effective.
-Therefore, the Company is required to adopt this guidance on January 1, 2014 and it impacts the results of our Assurant Health and Assurant Employee Benefits segments.
-In the first quarter of 2014, the estimated liability for the mandated fees and the corresponding deferred cost asset of \$24,000 will be recorded in accounts payable and other liabilities and in other assets, respectively, on the consolidated balance sheets.
-The deferred cost asset will be amortized ratably over the calendar year to underwriting, general and administrative expense in the consolidated statements of operations.
-This is an estimated amount and may be adjusted once the assessment is received from the federal government.
+The Company's adoption of this guidance impacts the results of our Assurant Health and Assurant Employee Benefits segments.
+For the calendar year ended December 31, 2014, the Company ratably recorded \$25,723 in underwriting, general and administrative expenses in the consolidated statements of operations, and paid, in full, the final assessment during the third quarter of 2014.